lfnovo/code-expert-mcp/docs/Code_Understanding_Scenarios.md

 4. They identified high-risk areas early, allowing focused testing and risk mitigation
 5. The migration was completed successfully before the deprecation deadline

-The MCP Code Understanding Server enabled the AI to perform in-depth analysis of API usage patterns across a complex codebase, providing insights that would have required extensive manual investigation and specialized knowledge of both the application architecture and the payment provider's APIs.
+The MCP Code Expert Server enabled the AI to perform in-depth analysis of API usage patterns across a complex codebase, providing insights that would have required extensive manual investigation and specialized knowledge of both the application architecture and the payment provider's APIs.

 ## Example Scenario: Security Vulnerability Assessment